 To make the filling

 - Preheat the oven to 200℃ (180℃ fan)400°F/gas mark 6.
 Heat a little oil in a frying pan and cook 150g (5oz) Quorn pieces for about 12 – 15 minutes until nicely coloured.
 Add 3 chopped mushrooms and continue cooking for a further 2-3 minutes.
-Tip into a bowl to cool then add 75g (3oz) sweetcorn, 1 chopped orange pepper and 1 tsp fresh thyme leaves.
+Tip into a bowl to cool then add 75g (3oz) sweetcorn, 1 chopped orange pepper and 1 teaspoon fresh thyme leaves.
 Mix well and season to taste.

 To assemble the pies